 For business owners, using net 30 vendors not only helps conserve cash flow but also builds a company’s credit history.
 Do you know every vendor relationship you establish can be used as a trade reference on future credit applications?
-So it is crucial to focus on timely payments as it is essential to building up favorable business credit ratings.
+So, it is crucial to focus on timely payments as it is essential to building up favorable business credit ratings.

-Net 30 is a term that gives a buyer the ability to purchase products and/or services from a seller with full payment of the outstanding invoice expected to be paid within 30 days.
+Net 30 is a term giving a buyer the ability to purchase products and/or services from a seller with full payment of the outstanding invoice expected to be paid within 30 days.
 The same thing happens with net 60 and net 90-day terms, but these are not used as often.

 It’s important to note that a vendor will only report your account once your company begins paying its invoices due.
 Your account will show up on your company credit file based on several factors including invoice due date, reporting cycle, and day of the month.

 Also, once payment data is submitted to a credit agency, there is a short delay before it actually populates on your company’s credit report.
-So don’t expect to see your first payment showing up on your business credit report one or two days after you paid an invoice.
+So, don’t expect to see your first payment showing up on your business credit report one or two days after you paid an invoice.

 When it comes to maximizing the use of your net 30 vendor lines of credit, there are several key guidelines to take into consideration.
+These guidelines include:

 For maximum results, you will need to make regular purchases using your credit line each and every month.
 It allows you to establish a track record of payment history and usage of credit.
 The longer the payment history, the greater the impact it has on your business credit scores.

-- Credit utilization – The amount of credit you use plays just as an important role as the usage of credit.
+The amount of credit you use plays just as an important role as the usage of credit.
 Making small purchases on a large credit line does not show a potential creditor that your company has the ability to handle large debt loads.
 However, this doesn’t mean you should max out your credit limit.
 Instead, keep your credit utilization at no more than 50%.

-Your future credit approvals will be based upon many factors including but not limited to your business credit scores, credit limit recommendation, payment history, credit utilization, and credit limit amounts.
+Your future credit approvals will be based upon many factors including, but not limited to, your business credit scores, credit limit recommendation, payment history, credit utilization, and credit limit amounts.